• Duration12 Days / 11 Nights

 Demography

-How much is Upper Mustang Trekking permit cost?
+How much does the Upper Mustang Trekking permit cost?

 How to get to Upper Mustang?

 Most trekkers fly from Pokhara to Jomsom and simply begin their tour.
-Many airlines fly to Jomsom from Pokhara every day (U$123.00 for one flight) takes approximately 25 minutes to Jomsom.
-You can enjoy fantastic view of a wide range of Annapurna Himalaya while flying.
-Local buses and sharing jeeps are to Jomsom or even beyond are available from Pokhara.
-Flight is much more comfortable and faster than riding tiring local vehicle in dusty and unsealed road.
-However it depends on your time frame and interest.
-If you can allow the time you can start the trek from Nayapul via Ghorepani Poon Hill - Tatopani - Gasa - Kalopani - Larjung - Marpha and Jomsom then to Upper Mustang that will make you physically much fitter and better acclimatized.
-That will need additional 6-7 days to get to Jomsom.
+Many airlines fly to Jomsom from Pokhara every day (U$123.00 for one flight) and it takes approximately 25 minutes to reach Jomsom.
+You can enjoy a fantastic view of a wide range of Annapurna Himalayas while flying.
+Local buses and sharing jeeps to Jomsom or even beyond are available from Pokhara.
+Flight is much more comfortable and faster than riding tiring local vehicles in dusty and unsealed road.
+However, it depends on your time frame and interest.
+If you can allow the time, you can start the trek from Nayapul via Ghorepani Poon Hill, Tatopani, Gasa, Kalopani, Larjung, Marpha and Jomsom, then to Upper Mustang, which will make you physically much fitter and better acclimatized.
+That will take an additional 6-7 days to get to Jomsom.

 Itinerary of Upper Mustang Trek

-The Upper Mustang Trek Itinerary will be 10 to 16 days long depending on your time frame plus you will have to add transportation days in the duration.
+The Upper Mustang Trek Itinerary will be 10 to 16 days long, depending on your time frame, plus you will have to add transportation days in the duration.
 From Kagbeni the restricted area of Upper Mustang starts.
-The trail goes northwards and brings you in 4 to 6 days to Lo Manthang.
-You cross pass after pass, which are all between 3,500 and 4,000m.
-You can return partly by a different way via Dhakmar, crossing 2 passes of around 4,200m.
-Close to Dhakmar you can find the oldest Tibetan monastery in the world, the Lo Gekar Monastery.
+The trail goes northward and brings you in 4 to 6 days to Lo Manthang.
+You cross pass after pass, which are all between 3,500 and 4,000 m.
+You can return partly by a different way via Dhakmar, crossing 2 passes of around 4,200 m.
+Close to Dhakmar, you can find the oldest Tibetan monastery in the world, the Lo Gekar Monastery.
 The Monastery was built in the 8th century by the famous Tibetan magician Guru Rinpoche.
 He had to kill a powerful demon first and the blood of the demon painted the rocks around Dhakmar bright red.

-Upper Mustang Circuit or Alternative Route via Yara - Luri Gompa - Muktinath
+Upper Mustang Circuit or Alternative Route via Yara, Luri Gompa and Muktinath

-Most of the trekkers prefer a circuit route to returning the same away back.
+Most of the trekkers prefer a circuit route to returning the same way.
 No problem!
-You could do this alternative route in west side but there is no lodge or village between Tangge and Tetang.
-Many trekkers start the day early from Tangge with pack lunch.
-It takes about some 9-10 hours depending on level of your fitness and stamina you have.
-Rivers may affect the trail during monsoon time (July – Mid September) as it gets bigger due to snow melt.
+You could do this alternative route on the west side but there is no lodge or village between Tangge and Tetang.
+Many trekkers start the day early from Tangge with a packed lunch.
+It takes about 9–10 hours, depending on the level of fitness and stamina you have.
+Rivers may affect the trail during monsoon time (July – Mid-September) as it gets bigger due to snow melt.
 Mostly at Dhyee, you will have to take the shoes off and cross the river as of our last trek.
-This route is challenging but any one with trekking and walking passion can do and the landscape and scenery is just brilliant.
+This route is challenging but anyone with a trekking and walking passion can do it, and the landscape and scenery are just brilliant.
 Please check with us for more information during your trip booking.

-Day 08: Explore Lo Manthang or visit to Chhoser Valley
+Day 07: Explore Lo Manthang or visit Chhoser Valley

 Upper Mustang Trek Permit and Trip Cost

-As per state law; except Nepalese national anyone entering to Upper Mustang must have restricted area trekking permit that can be attained through an authorized registered local trekking agency in Kathmandu Nepal.
-Upper Mustang permit costs USD 500 per person valid for 10 days; each additional day costs USD 50 extra.
-Plus you will need ACAP (Annapurna Conservation Area Project) Permit which cost NPR 3000 (about USD 30 ) per person.
-And visitors must trek with a government registered trekking guide.
-Wilderness Excursion offers special Upper Mustang Tour Package 2017 for our valued clients.
-For further details please kindly e-mail us and send your requirements.
+As per state law, except for Nepalese nationals, anyone entering to Upper Mustang must have a restricted area trekking permit that can be attained through an authorized registered local trekking agency in Kathmandu, Nepal.
+The upper Mustang permit costs USD 500 per person and is valid for 10 days; each additional day costs USD 50 extra.
+Plus, you will need an ACAP (Annapurna Conservation Area Project) permit, which costs NPR 3000 (about USD 30 ) per person.
+Visitors must trek with a government-registered trekking guide.
+Wilderness Excursion offers a special Upper Mustang Tour Package 2017 for our valued clients.
+For further details, please kindly e-mail us and send your requirements.

 Your Financial Protection

-Wilderness Excursion realizes that financial security is a consideration when choosing a trekking company who to book a holiday property through.
-We hold a License with the Authority to operate adventure activities under the supervision of Nepal Government.
-We are a fully bonded Adventure operator authorized by the Nepal Government, Tourism and Civil Aviation Department, Nepal Tourism Board, Industry Department, Company Registration Office, Nepal National Bank and the Taxation Office.
-We are also affiliated with several prestigious regulating bodies such as NATTA, NMA, TAAN, and KEEP with whom we have a bond.
+Wilderness Excursion realizes that financial security is a consideration when choosing a trekking company to book a holiday property through.
+We hold a License with the Authority to operate adventure activities under the supervision of the Nepali Government.
+We are a fully bonded Adventure operator authorized by the Nepal Government, Tourism and Civil Aviation Department, Nepal Tourism Board, Industry Department, Company Registration Office, Nepal National Bank, and the Taxation Office.
+We are also affiliated with several prestigious regulating bodies, such as NATTA, NMA, TAAN, and KEEP, with whom we have a bond.
 We know that the last thing you want to worry about when you’re planning your trip of a lifetime is whether your money is in safe hands.
-As a leading Adventure provider it’s our job to make sure your finances are secure, so when you book with us you can be confident that we do just that.
-To ensure that you have complete peace of mind Wilderness Excursion is an authorized adventure travel agency.
-Please kindly check our legal documents if any doubt.
-Upper Mustang Trek group join 2024 and 2025 available.
+As a leading Adventure provider, it’s our job to make sure your finances are secure, so when you book with us, you can be confident that we will do just that.
+To ensure that you have complete peace of mind, Wilderness Excursion is an authorized adventure travel agency.
+Please kindly check our legal documents if you have any doubt.
+Upper Mustang Trek group will join 2024 and 2025.

 Highlights